Stride-Apollo/Stride-Report/source/functionals.rst

 We've already finished a prototype to familiarize ourselves with both OpenMP and TBB.
 The prototype also showed a small performance increase in favour of TBB.

-Scientific visualisation
+Scientific visualization
 ------------------------

-We haven't really started working on this yet, except for some early exploration of the different technologies.
+We have chosen for a lot of technologies to help build our visualization tool.
+For all the information on this topic we refer to our blogposts.
+The development of the tool is in its final stages, but we risk spending a lot of time on this, since visualizing is just so fun and rewarding.